Brion

 Gray Walter's earlier investigations into what he termed the

 flicker phenomenon.
-In his experiments Walter found that pulses of
+In his experiments Walter found that pulses

-controls to customize the experience.
-The electroencephalogram, a
+programmable controls to customize the experience.
+The

-medical instrument that reads alpha waves by emitting beams of
+electroencephalogram, a medical instrument that reads alpha

-light, is similar to the Dreamachine.
-These devices may also be
+waves by emitting beams of light, is similar to the Dreamachine.

-used in other contexts, such as when the psychedelic rock band The
+These devices may also be used in other contexts, such as when

-Mars Volta has been known to use their own version of the
+the psychedelic rock band The Mars Volta has been known to use

-Dreamachine during their live shows, which is placed behind the
+which is placed behind the drummer.

 The reported effects of Gysin's brain machines are somewhat